 3. Kolob is the source of light for other creations.

 The Guide to the Scriptures explains light this way:

 “Divine energy, power, or influence that proceeds from God through Christ and gives life and light to all things.
-It is the law by which all things are governed in heaven and on earth (D&C 88:5-13).”
+It is the law by which all things are governed in heaven and on earth (Doctrine and Covenants 88:5-13).”